Guide to the New Black Eagle Jazz Band Collection, 1971-2016

 materials, reviews, photographs, and concert paraphernalia are balanced by internal

 contracts, schedules, memos, and correspondence.
-There is one box of papers related
+A small amount of written music and

-written music and chord charts are included, as well as hundreds of unprocessed
+chord charts are included, as well as hundreds of unprocessed audio recordings.

 This collection is open.

 This collection is housed in the Library Storage

 Building; access requires 48 hours’ notice.
 Please contact the Special

 Contents of this collection are governed by U.S. copyright law.
 For questions

 about publication or reproduction rights, contact Special Collections staff.

 [Identification of item], [Folder Number], [Box Number], New Black Eagle Jazz